- You can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.

 11. Thereafter, restart your PC.

-You can easily adjust the size of the taskbar on your Windows 11 device through the usage of the built-in Registry Editor tool.
+You can easily adjust the taskbar size on your Windows 11 device using the built-in Registry Editor tool.
+This key can also be used to fix the Taskbar thumbnail preview disappear too quickly issue; read this guide to know the process.

 Through it, you can set a small or a big taskbar by editing the DWORD value.
 The result will be a Windows 11 small taskbar.